Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 - The keys are derived from the attribute(s) that the index is based on.

-- The values will differ based on whether the node is classified as an **inner node**or a **leaf node.**
+- The values will differ based on whether the node is classified as an **inner node** or a **leaf node.**

 The arrays are (usually) kept in sorted key order.

 Values Approach:

-1. Record IDs(Usage: PostgreSQL, SQLServer, DB2, Oracle): A pointer to the location of the tuple to which the index entry corresponds.
+1. Record IDs(Used: PostgreSQL, SQLServer, DB2, Oracle): A pointer to the location of the tuple to which the index entry corresponds.
-2. Tuple Data(Usage: SQLite, SQLServer, MySQL, Oracle): The leaf nodes store the actual contents of the tuple.
+2. Tuple Data(Used: SQLite, SQLServer, MySQL, Oracle): The leaf nodes store the actual contents of the tuple.
 Secondary indexes must store the Record ID as their values.

 >   B Tree vs B+Tree